The Broadband Guide

 Although BOD 22-01 only applies to FCEB agencies, CISA strongly urges all organizations to reduce their exposure to cyberattacks by prioritizing timely remediation of Catalog vulnerabilities as part of their vulnerability management practice.
 CISA will continue to add vulnerabilities to the catalog that meet the specified criteria.

-CERT Coordination Center (CERT/CC) has released information on a vulnerability in R programming language implementations (CVE-2024-27322).
+Progress Software released a security bulletin to address a vulnerability in MOVEit Transfer.
 A cyber threat actor could exploit this vulnerability to take control of an affected system.

-Users and administrators are encouraged to review the following advisories and apply the necessary updates:
+Users and administrators are encouraged to review the following bulletin and apply the necessary updates:

-CISA released three Industrial Control Systems (ICS) advisories on April 30, 2024.
+CISA released seven Industrial Control Systems (ICS) advisories on June 27, 2024.
 These advisories provide timely information about current security issues, vulnerabilities, and exploits surrounding ICS.

 CISA encourages users and administrators to review the newly released ICS advisories for technical details and mitigations.